MicrosoftDocs/windows-dev-docs/windows-apps-src/publish/analytics.md

 ## View key analytics for all your apps

 To view key analytics about your most downloaded apps, expand **Analyze** and select **Overview**.
-By default, the **Analytics overview** page shows info about your five apps that have the most lifetime acquisitions.
+By default, the overview page shows info about the five apps that have the most lifetime acquisitions.
 To choose different published apps to show, select **Filters**.

 ## View individual reports for each app